What on earth is a rock? (Apart from that thing you always trip over when walking out your front door?)

-Let’s dive into everything you need to know about SMART Rocks in EOS®: What they are, the benefits you’ll see from using them, and the dos and don’t when creating them.
+Let’s look at what it means to have rocks in your business.
+What are the benefits you’ll see from using them, and what are the do’s and don’ts when creating them?

 Did you know that you’re 33% more likely to achieve your goals if you write them down, share them, and provide regular updates on them?